 I feel that in the heavens above, the Angels whispering to one another, can know among their burning terms of love, none so devotional as that of "My Mother".

-I had four engraved bronze plaque memorials placed for my mom at the Mother's Prayer Wall located at the National Shrine of Our Lady of the Snows in Belleville, Illinois near the beautiful annunciation garden.
+I had four engraved bronze memorial plaques placed to honor my mom at the Mother's Prayer Wall in the beautiful annunciation garden located at the National Shrine of Our Lady of the Snows in Belleville, Illinois, where millions of people visit every year.
 A Shrine memorial is a permanent remembrance set in the peaceful and prayerful atmosphere of the Shrine.

 OUR BELOVED MOTHER